|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Callistosporium purpureomarginatum|

-Cap: 1-4 cm; convex, becoming planoconvex or flat; moist when fresh but soon dry; bald; purplish red to watery brownish purple with a pale olive bloom when fresh; changing color markedly as it dries out, creating a two-toned appearance with the marginal zone deep purple and the central area purplish to brownish or yellowish.
+Cap: 1–4 cm; convex, becoming planoconvex or flat; moist when fresh but soon dry; bald; purplish red to watery brownish purple with a pale whitish to olive bloom when fresh; changing color markedly as it dries out, creating a two-toned appearance with the marginal zone deep purple and the central area purplish to brownish or yellowish.

 Gills: Broadly attached to the stem; close; short-gills frequent; deep brownish purple in buttons, but soon becoming dull yellow to olive purplish; edges becoming dark purple and contrasting with the faces.

 Stem: 1.5–4 cm long; 2–5 mm thick; equal; fragile; hollowing; bald; yellow when young and fresh, but soon becoming brownish to grayish olive; basal mycelium whitish to yellowish.

 Flesh: Thin; yellowish to brownish or purplish; unchanging when sliced.

 Odor and Taste: Odor not distinctive; taste slightly bitter, or not distinctive.

 Chemical Reactions: KOH on fresh cap surface quickly green, then black.

 Spore Print: White.